 To better understand how much weight someone can lose at a 1,000 calorie deficit, let’s look at an example.
 Imagine that someone with a TDEE of 2,000 wants to lose weight.
 If they operated in a 1,000 calorie deficit, their progress would be as follows:

-Is it Possible to Build Muscle While in a 1000 Calorie Deficit?
+Is it Possible to Build Muscle While Reducing Daily Intake by 1000 Calories?

 In plain terms, no, it is generally impossible to build muscle in a deficit of 1000 calories since the body needs extra fuel to build muscle.
 The only exception to this is new lifters and even then, any muscle gain will be short-lived.

 This reality may be disappointing for folks who want to lose weight and build muscle.
-Luckily, it is possible to build muscle when using a 1000 calorie deficit: just hit the weights during the maintenance phase instead of the cutting phase.
+Fortunately, you can build muscle even with a 1000-calorie shortfall: focus on weight training during the maintenance phase instead of the cutting phase.
 This period gives your brain the freedom to “take a break” from the diet and focus on other aspects of your health like lifting or improving flexibility.
 Just remember that a mental break from a diet doesn’t mean a “cheat day” — that’s how folks end up gaining 5 pounds in a week.

 Obviously, no one wants to lose muscle when they’re trying to lose fat.
 Such a concern can put some people off calorie cutting… but don’t worry.
 As long as you are cutting calories responsibly — cycling between low-calorie and maintenance phases, and losing no more than 1% of your body weight each day — you shouldn’t have to worry about muscle loss.